enceeper/apidoc/README.md

 The [Enceeper App](https://github.com/enceeper/enceeper) is using the service in the following way:

 - All data are first encrypted locally and then transmitted over the network.
+- The password of the user is never transmitted, but is used locally to compute a proof-of-knowledge.
 - Moreover, a user has the option to "share" those secrets with other users of the service by adding slots to selected entries.
 - Finally, any third party can use the API of the service to enhance the core functionality.